Indian summer to roll on with another dry week

 Niwa's latest monitoring report showed hot spots - those places with severely to extremely drier than normal soil conditions - had now formed in many parts of the country.

-They included parts of Northland, Auckland, Waikato and the East Cape, the stretch from Hawke's Bay to Wairarapa, Wellington city, much of eastern Marlborough and northern Canterbury, and coastal Otago south of Dunedin.And the latest New Zealand Drought Index map pointed to widespread "dry to very dry" conditions across most of the central and eastern North Island, along with northeastern South Island and parts of Otago and Southland.
+They included parts of Canterbury, Northland, Auckland, Waikato and the East Cape, the stretch from Hawke's Bay to Wairarapa, Wellington city, much of eastern Marlborough, and coastal Otago south of Dunedin.And the latest New Zealand Drought Index map pointed to widespread "dry to very dry" conditions across most of the central and eastern North Island, along with northeastern South Island and parts of Otago and Southland.

 Fire danger was currently running high in northern spots like Whangārei, Dargaville, Kaipara and Woodhill, along with large parts of Marlborough, central Canterbury and northern Otago.